New Jersey Lawsuits and consumer litigation and the need for a New Jersey Consumer Rights attorney

 These laws range from addressing used vehicles, new vehicles, advertising, kosher foods and numerous other specific areas which the legislature has determined needs assistance for consumers.

 These consumer laws are passed and are to be liberally interpreted in favor of the consumer consistent with the New Jersey Consumer Fraud Act.

-If you have a question with regard to the consumer was in the state of New Jersey and are seeking a consumer attorney please contact the Law office of Jonathan Rudnick LLC for assistance.
+If you have a question about the consumer was in the state of New Jersey and are seeking a consumer attorney, please contact the Law office of Jonathan Rudnick LLC for assistance.